php-fusion/docs/phpfusion-development/core-functions/descript.md

 ---
-description: Sanitize text and remove potentially dangerous HTML and JavaScript.
+description: Sanitize text and remove a potentially dangerous HTML and JavaScript.
 ---

 # descript\(\)